1,000+ Opportunities

 com Test and Alert System for Type 1 Encryption Device Hold-up Batteries (HUB) - STTR Topic DON26BZ01-NV007 Domestic Production of Zirconium and Hafnium Metal Organic Precursors - SBIR Topic DON26BZ01-DV002

-Based on current listing details, eligibility includes: For-profit, U. S. -owned and controlled companies with 500 or fewer employees (including affiliates).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: For-profit, U. S. -owned and controlled companies with 500 or fewer employees (including affiliates).
+Confirm the full requirements in the official notice before applying.

 The Department of Defense FY2026 Defense University Research Instrumentation Program (DURIP) provides funding for U.S. universities to acquire research equipment and instrumentation in areas important to national defense, including AI and machine learning hardware.
 The program is administered jointly by the Army Research Office (ARO), Office of Naval Research (ONR), and Air Force Office of Scientific Research (AFOSR), with approximately $34 million available and 95 awards anticipated.
 DURIP funds the acquisition of specialized computing hardware for AI/ML research (GPU clusters, TPUs, neuromorphic processors), robotics and autonomous systems testbeds, sensor arrays and data collection systems for machine learning training, high-performance computing infrastructure for defense-relevant AI research, and laboratory equipment for human-AI interaction studies.
 The program specifically supports equipment that enhances research-related education in DoD-priority disciplines.
 While general-purpose computing is not eligible, computing equipment directly supporting DoD-relevant AI research programs qualifies.
 No cost sharing is required.